Skip to content

 → Browser PUTs file directly to Cloudflare R2

-→ BullMQ enqueues: generate_thumbnail, generate_watermark, recognize_faces
+→ BullMQ enqueues: generate_thumbnail, generate_watermark

 → Workers process asynchronously

-Face Recognition
+Face Clustering

 User uploads selfie (main-web)